RetroCraft/Pranks/README.md

 * Exploit this week's WordPress vulnerability and add it to your friend's blog.
 * Hack an Internet backbone router and inject it into _everyone's_ webpages.

-A script called `evil-safari-mac.sh` is included that automates setting Safari's user stylesheet to the latest version of evil.css.
-This takes tlrobinson's latest version.
-Run it on any Mac using Terminal.app with this easy to remember URL:

-    curl -L j.mp/lisgar-prank | sh

-Uninstall it by deselecting the stylesheet in Safari's preferences, or execute this in a shell:

-    curl -L j.mp/lp-remove | sh

 ### Demo

 This bookmarklet will inject the latest version of evil.css into any webpage, just copy and paste into the URL bar and hit enter: